 Effective Date.
 This Plan was originally effective on July 1, 1989.
-The amended and restated provisions of the Plan become effective on January 1, 2024.
+The amended and restated provisions of the Plan become effective on January 1, 2022.
+However, this restatement was made to conform the Plan to new tax laws and some provisions may be retroactively effective.